 In preparing the financial statements of the individual entities, transactions in currencies other than the entity's functional currency (i.e., foreign currencies) are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each statement of financial position date, monetary assets and liabilities are translated using the foreign exchange rates prevailing at the end of each reporting period.
-Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
+Non-monetary assets and liabilities are translated using the transaction.